by Andrea M. Darcy

 What do I do if I think I have a personality disorder or issue?

 It’s best not to self-diagnose.
 We all have times in life when we act and think in ways that others find unusual.
 Often it’s just down to stress or a difficult life change, or because a childhood trauma is rising up to be dealt with.

-If you recognise yourself when researching signs of a particular personality disorder, or feel you have issues with your emotional health that are holding you back and leaving you lonely, it’s best to seek support.
+If you recognise yourself when researching signs of a particular personality disorder, or feel you have issues with your emotional health that are holding you back and leaving you lonely?
+It’s best to seek support.
 Speak to your GP, a school counsellor, or consider working with a private counselling psychologist or psychotherapist.

 Harley Therapy connects you to friendly and highly trained counsellors and psychotherapists who can help you connect better with others.
-You can choose from one of three central London locations, or with Skype Counselling you can work from the comfort of wherever you may be.
+You can choose from one of six central London locations, or with Skype Counselling you can work from the comfort of wherever you may be.